 The First Day of Summer is a Legal Holiday

 As far as we know, Iceland has the only First Day of Summer that is a legal holiday.
-It was made a legal holiday on the 24 December 1971, but Icelanders still celebrated it before that.
+It was made a legal holiday on 24 December 1971, but Icelanders still celebrated it before that.
 It is never mentioned directly in sources, but it is likely that people looked at the First Day of Summer as the beginning of a New Year.

 The book Icelandic Folk Customs, which was first published in 1934, says about the day:

 “The First Day of Summer was for a long time one of the biggest celebrations in Iceland, next to Christmas.
 It’s no wonder because Icelandic winters are brutal, and everyone wishes for the summer to come as quickly as possible.
 Until 1744, people went to church on this day, but it has been customary that people get the day off, at least in the North of Iceland.
 The day began with reading, but later a great feast was put on the dinner table.
 When coffee began to be imported to the country, it was common to offer coffee and pancakes on the day.
-Everyone who could celebrated the coming summer.
+Everyone who could celebrate the coming summer.

 Another thing that was special about the day was the summer gifts.
-Other countries have Christmas and New Year presents, here in Iceland we give summer gifts.
+Other countries have Christmas and New Year presents; here in Iceland, we give summer gifts.
 Husbands and wives gave each other gifts and their children and even sometimes everyone who lived in the house.

 It was also custom for young boys to meet and wrestle, and the farmers went out to meet other farmers and drink.”